Ben Simmons: Early life

-Simmons was born in the Melbourne suburb of Fitzroy to father Dave and mother Julie.
-His father is an African-American expatriate who became a naturalised citizen of Australia, and his mother is a white Australian.
-He was raised alongside five brothers and sisters—Melissa, Emily, Liam, Sean and Olivia—the first four being from his mother's previous marriage.
-His father played college basketball for Oklahoma City University in the United States before turning professional with the Melbourne Tigers in Australia's National Basketball League in 1989.
+Simmons was born on July 20, 1996, in the Melbourne suburb of Fitzroy to Julie, a White Australian, and Dave Simmons, an African American expatriate who later became a naturalized Australian citizen.
+He was raised alongside five siblings—Melissa, Emily, Liam, Sean, and Olivia—the first four being from his mother's previous marriage.
+His father played college basketball for the Oklahoma City Stars in the United States before playing professionally for the Melbourne Tigers in the National Basketball League (NBL) in 1989.

 Simmons was raised in Newcastle from the age of 18 months while his father played and coached in the city.
-Simmons began playing basketball at the age of seven in the Newcastle Hunters' under-12 representative team and played two more years for Lake Macquarie and Newcastle.
-While in Newcastle, he also played junior rugby league.
+Simmons began playing basketball at the age of seven in the Newcastle Hunters' under-12 representative team.
+He later played for Lake Macquarie and Newcastle.
 At age 10, Simmons returned to Melbourne and began playing junior basketball for the Knox Raiders.
-Along with basketball, he also played Australian rules football at the junior level.
-In year 7, while attending Whitefriars College, Simmons was named MVP after he helped Whitefriars win the Year-7 Division 1A Basketball premiership.
+As a youngster, he also played rugby and Australian rules football.
+In year 7, while attending Whitefriars College, Simmons was named MVP after he helped Whitefriars win the Year-7 Division 1A basketball premiership.

 As a teenager, Simmons was torn between his two loves of basketball and Australian rules football, but he eventually decided to focus on basketball.
 In year 9, at the age of 15, Simmons played basketball for Box Hill Senior Secondary College at the 2011 Australian Schools Championships before taking up a scholarship at the Australian Institute of Sport in 2012.
 Later that year, Simmons made his first appearance in the United States at the renowned Pangos All-American Camp for basketball prospects.
 Despite being only 15 years old, he was chosen to represent Australia at the 2012 FIBA Under-17 World Championship.

 High school career

 Sophomore year

 In January 2013, Simmons moved to the U.S. to compete against boys of comparable size and athleticism.
-He attended Montverde Academy in Montverde, Florida, where he immediately started playing.
+He attended Montverde Academy in Montverde, Florida.
 In April 2013, he helped Montverde rally from a 16-point deficit to beat New Jersey's St Benedict's 67–65 in the final of the High School National Tournament.
-After competing in the Jordan Brand Classic International Game, he returned to Melbourne where he joined the Bulleen Boomers of the Big V competition in June 2013.
-He played six games for Bulleen while averaging 12.3 points, 8.5 rebounds, 2.5 assists, 1.3 steals, and 2.3 blocks per game.
+After competing in the Jordan Brand Classic International Game, he returned to Melbourne, where he joined the Bulleen Boomers of the Big V competition in June 2013.

 On 14 October 2013, Simmons committed to Louisiana State University, picking LSU over other offers from Kentucky, Kansas, and Duke.